It Works Better with Bullets

 - Ira Levin's Deathtrap.
 One of the two protagonists has announced his intention to kill his co-conspirator, pulls the trigger and gets a loud BANG!
 Turns out the other guy had already anticipated his betrayal and loaded the gun with blanks.
 The movie adaptation leaves out the blank and has Michael Caine's character clicking the revolver's trigger with a dumbfounded expression on his face.

-- Metal Gear Solid 3.
+- Metal Gear Solid 3: Snake Eater.
 Ocelot fires multiple times into the air to catch Snake's attention, then points the gun at him.
-Snake, "You don't have what it takes to shoot me."
+Snake tells him "You don't have what it takes to kill me."
 Ocelot pulls the trigger, but finds that his gun was already empty; he had switched to a six-shot revolver, when he had been used to his eight-shot service pistol.

 - There's also a scene where The Boss and Snake quickly begin CQC fighting each other, and just as quickly The Boss knocks Snake down.
 When Snake sits back up and aims his pistol at her, he finds out The Boss stole the entire upper half of it.